1. Purpose

 3. How do pharmaceutical cleanrooms maintain contamination control?

-4. What is the recommended airflow and pressure differential for a pharmaceutical cleanroom?
+4. What is the recommended airflow and pressure differential?

-This question focuses on the specific requirements for air circulation, including airflow velocity, air changes per hour (ACH), and maintaining a positive pressure differential to prevent contamination ingress.
+Requirements cover airflow velocity, air changes per hour (ACH), and maintaining positive pressure differentials to prevent contamination.